cdapio/hydrator-plugins/googlecloud-plugins/docs/BigQuery-batchsource.md

 Note that user should upload his credential file to the same path of all nodes.

 **inputTableId:** The BigQuery table to read from, in the form '<projectId (optional)>:<datasetId>.<tableId>'.
 The 'projectId' is optional.
-Example: 'myproject:mydataset.mytable'.Note: if the import query is provided, then the inputTable should be a blank table with the query result schema so as to store the intermediate result.
+Example: 'myproject:mydataset.mytable'.
+Note: if the import query is provided, then the inputTable should be a blank table with the query result schema so as to store the intermediate result.
 If the import query is not provided, BigQuery source will read the content from the inputTable.